Ronny Jackson: Tenure

 In November 2021, Jackson created a conspiracy theory that Democrats made up the Omicron variant of COVID-19 (he called it "MEV - the Midterm Election Variant") as "a reason to push unsolicited nationwide mail-in ballots" and to "cheat" in the upcoming midterm elections.

 In May 2022, the Office of Congressional Ethics reported that there was "substantial reason" to believe that Jackson had used campaign funds for personal use, to pay for unlimited access for himself and his wife to the Amarillo Club, a private dining club in Amarillo, Texas.
-Jackson refused to cooperate with the Congressional investigation, and his campaign's treasurer and accounting firm refused to provide documents to investigators.
+Jackson refused to cooperate with the Congressional investigation, and his campaign's treasurer and accounting firm refused to provide requested documents to investigators.
+In December 2024, Jackson was cleared by the House Ethics Committee.
+While the committee stated that there was evidence suggesting Jackson's campaigns did not entirely adhere to campaign finance regulations, the committee said “However, there was no evidence that any member intentionally misused campaign funds for their personal benefit."

-In December 2022, Jackson falsely claimed that Representative Katie Porter had asserted that "pedophilia is not a crime" but "an identity", referring to a deceptively edited video of a congressional hearing.
+In December 2022, according to The Intercept, Jackson falsely claimed that California representative Katie Porter had asserted that "pedophilia is not a crime" but "an identity", referring to an edited video of a congressional hearing.

-Jackson has endorsed Trump's campaign in the 2024 presidential election.
+Jackson endorsed Trump's campaign in the 2024 presidential election.

+Jackson was among the 71 Republicans who were joined by 46 Democrats to vote against final passage of the Fiscal Responsibility Act of 2023 in the House.
+Republicans voting against it contended it did not cut spending enough, while Democrats objected to the increased work requirements for program recipients.

+In July 2024, Jackson introduced the Wildfire Victim Tax Relief and Recovery Act which exclude Texas Panhandle wildfire relief payments provided by the United States Government from gross income so that the relief payments isn't included in income tax calculations.

+Veterans' health

+Jackson voted against the 2022 PACT Act, which expanded Veterans Affairs benefits to veterans exposed to toxic chemicals during their military service.

+Transgender rights

+In September 2025, in the aftermath of the assassination of Charlie Kirk, Jackson stated on Newsmax that transgender people should be institutionalized, calling them "a cancer that's spreading across this country."